101 Cooking For Two

 1. You can use Italian Seasoning (1 tablespoon) to replace the herbs in this recipe.

 2. Ground beef is optional, and you can make it vegetarian or use other meats.
-If not using beef, use chicken broth instead of beef.
+If not using beef, use chicken or vegetable broth instead of beef.

 3. Like all soups, you can vary the veggies and spices to your taste.